LiangsLi/MyPublicNotes/Dependency_Parsing.md

   Stack-LSTM

 - Cross, J., and Huang, L. 2016a.
 Incremental parsing with minimal features using bi-directional lstm.
 In Proc. of ACL, 32–37.
+  【短语结构分析】use bi-directional LSTM sentence representations to model a parser state with only three sentence positions, which au-tomatically identifies important aspects of the entire sentence.

 - Andor, D.; Alberti, C.; Weiss, D.; Severyn, A.; Presta, A.; Ganchev, K.; Petrov, S.; and Collins, M. 2016.
 Globally nor-malized transition-based neural networks.
 InProc. of ACL, 2442–2452.

 - Kiperwasser, Eliyahu, and Yoav Goldberg.
 "Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations."
 Transactions of the Association for Computational Linguistics 4.1 (2016): 313-327.